Frequently Asked Questions

 Learning support services are offered to meet the diverse learning needs of our student population, specifically those students who require additional services in order to be successful in the mainstream classroom.
 This includes specialized class instruction from our learning support teachers in the areas of mathematics and reading.
 YISS is also one of the few authorized schools in Asia, and the only school in Korea, to provide the Arrowsmith Program for students with learning difficulties and other cognitive impairments.

-Grade 5-12 applicants are required to provide a copy of recent standardized test results to complete an admissions application.
-The following are test results currently accepted: Stanford (SAT), MAP, TerraNova, ERB, ISEE, OLSAT, SSAT, PSAT, SAT, ITBS, STAR, US State Standardized Tests.
+Applicants for 5th-12th grade are required to provide a copy of recent standardized test results to complete an admissions application.
+The following are test results currently accepted: Stanford (SAT), MAP, TerraNova, IGCSE, ERB, ISEE, OLSAT, SSAT, PSAT, SAT, ITBS, STAR, US State Standardized Tests.

-If a student in grades 5th-12th does not have a recent test result, we recommend the the ERB ISEE (Independent School Entrance Exam).
+If a student in 5th-12th grade does not have a recent test result, we recommend the ERB ISEE (Independent School Entrance Exam).

 Open Test Sites are offered at many locations throughout the year in the US.
 You may also register online to take the test at a domestic or international Prometric Testing office.
 Fees range from $105 - $185, depending on the type of testing center.